trickrenzgarcia/jarsnft/README.md

 # JarsNFT

 A web3 NFT marketplace is designed and developed to allow artists to gain monetary funds from their artworks through the buying and selling of NFTs.
-This also aims to develop a decentralized NFT marketplace that will solve the problems pertaining to the _trading of NFTs_**, _NFT authenticity_**, and _fees_**, with a focus on enhancing intuitiveness, transparency, and design.
+This also aims to develop a decentralized NFT marketplace that will solve the problems pertaining to the **_trading of NFTs_**, **_NFT authenticity_**, and **_fees_**, with a focus on enhancing intuitiveness, transparency, and design.

 The system will help artists and collectors to have a comfortable environment in which they can seamlessly interact and transact.
 Developed using React, nextJS, nodeJS, and the Web3 Technology.

-**An MOR / Thesis Project by Alrae, Patrick, Jeffrey, Rigor**
+**- An MOR / Thesis Project by Alrae, Patrick, Jeffrey, Rigor**

 ## Getting Started